Definition: APA Citation

-When using the APA citation style in a term paper, bachelor’s thesis, or master’s thesis you will have to use a reference list instead of a bibliography.
+When using the APA citation style in a term paper, a Bachelor’s thesis, or a Master’s thesis you will have to use a reference list instead of a bibliography.
 The difference between a bibliography and a reference list lies in the sources that make up each list.

 |How to quote in APA citation style: Reference list||Bibliography|

 |• Sources quoted in the text (direct and indirect quotes) |

 • Alphabetical order of the author’s surnames (in APA citation style)